 Was the numerical date of 1492 A.D. chosen as a "anchor date" from which to measure ancient history from modern history?

 I should also point out that the most durable items with A.D. dates on them from this "history making" time period were metal coins -- and these "time markers" only began marking annual time just before the voyage of Columbus.
-The very few coins that use A.D. dates from before Columbus could have been minted long after their true dates as ceremonial reference coins to date an event many years before.
+The very few coins that use A.D. dates from before Columbus could have been minted long after their true dates as ceremonial reference coins -- and were dated to a theoritical date event many years before.

 Publishers of the early Renaissance could have also confused other similar numerical value symbols used by historians from that age.
 The best example of similar numerical value symbol confusion is the Roman "C" and the Greek "G" values.